glitchdetector/fivem-aerial-tramway/README.md

 # Features
-Automatically moving cable cars moving up and down the Pala Springs Aerial Tramway
+Automatically moving cable cars moving up and down the Pala Springs Aerial Tramway Syncing between players (during landing at bottom platform) Cars can be ridden by entering them and pressing E (while they are docked) Audio like the movement sound, doors opening/closing and the arrival/departure cue.

 # Disclaimer
-This script does not sync the cars between players and they are not networked
+This script tries to sync the cars, but it is not guaranteed that they are synced at all times

-The cars can not be entered, and can not be ridden

 # Credits
 Thanks to [IllusiveTea]( https://github.com/IllusiveTea ) for moral support and other helpful things